shinesac/covid-19/README.md

 The website has a mobile and tablet view (see media queries) as well as a desktop view.
 Flexbox is used throughout the design.
 Float is used for the picture.

 On the smaller screens, the navigation links hide inside of a hamburger menu that appears.
 Additionally, the "ceo" picture disappears and there is a one column view.
+Font sizes also change and the telephone number turns blue.
+Form fields and buttons increase in size to make it easier for mobile user viewing.

 The Report Illness link and Confirm Absence links take you to their respective forms.